kenchrcum/s3-encryption-proxy/README.md

   - Consider using a different encryption strategy for large files

 For encrypted multipart uploads, implement encryption in your application or S3 client before sending data to the gateway.

+### Large File Handling

+For files larger than S3 object size limits (AWS S3: 5TB, other providers vary):

+- **Split objects are encrypted correctly**: When large files are split into multiple objects by the client, each object is encrypted individually
+- **Naming convention**: Use client-side splitting with naming like `file.part1`, `file.part2`, etc.
+- **Encryption consistency**: Each split object gets its own encryption parameters (salt, IV) but maintains the same security guarantees
+- **Multipart within splits**: If individual split objects still require multipart uploads, those parts are not encrypted (same limitation as above)

 ### Encryption Details